Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

  - designed to deny the truth of God's word (Gen. 3:4)

 We can expect tests from things that will take away our service to God.
 This is a test.
 The most simple of these being our attitude to attending the place of worship when the weather is cold.
 Do we use the weather as an excuse to stay at home and watch our favourite TV programme or do you brave the cold as true soldiers of faith?
 Finding excuses are easy since there are so many of them.
+False prophets are permitted to operate by God.

 Notes
  - the anointing teaches you all things